guardian/service-catalogue/ADR/05-prisma-seeding.md

 - Reintroduces dependency on production-derived or environment-derived data, including the associated security, privacy and access-control risks.
 - Makes local datasets less deterministic than Prisma seeding, especially as dumps are refreshed over time.
+- Non-deterministic or periodically refreshed table contents make automated lambda and integration testing harder to run reliably on local machines and CI runners.
+- Supporting this approach in CI may require giving runners access to production-derived data, even if stale or sanitised, which increases security risk.
 - Still introduces operational infrastructure to create, store, retain and restore dumps.
 - Dumps may drift from the current local schema or migration state, especially if the dump source and local code are not aligned.
 - Restoring a full or partial dump may be slower and heavier than inserting a small deterministic seed dataset.